Make every day Recycling Day!

-- How2recycle promotes a smarter labeling system for recycling making it easier for people to know what they can recycle, and where to take items through their searchable database.
-There is some great information about recycling for you to check out on their website.
+- How2recycle promotes a smarter labeling system for recycling, making it easier for people to know what they can recycle and where to take items through their searchable database.

 - LightRecycleWA provides free collection sites for mercury-containing lights such as CFLs and Fluorescent Tubes.
 Recycle up to 10 bulbs per day for free.

-- E-cycle Washington – Search for collections sites to responsibly recycle elecronics for free.
+- E-cycle Washington – Search for collection sites to responsibly recycle elecronics for free.

-- Habitat for Humanity Store accepts used building materials and home furnishings for a thrift store that supports Habitat for Humanity.
+- Clark County Habitat for Humanity Store accepts used building materials and home furnishings to be resold.
+Proceeds support Habitat for Humanity.

 - Check the Recycling A-Z directory to search for disposal options for other materials you wish to dispose of responsibly.